mulshankar/BehavioralCloning_Sankar/Writeup_Sankar.md

-#**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+## Behavioral Cloning Project

 ---

-**Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The primary goals of this project are as follows:
-* Use the simulator to collect data of good driving behavior
+* Use the udacity provided simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that mimics good driving behavior
-* Train and validate the model with a training and validation set
+* Based on image obtained from center, left and right cameras, steer angle is predicted
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives car around the track without leaving the road in fully autonomous fashion
-* Summarize the results with a written report

 [//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
+[image1]: ./examples/FlipDemonstrate.PNG "ImageAugmentation"
 [image2]: ./examples/placeholder.png "Grayscaling"
 [image3]: ./examples/placeholder_small.png "Recovery Image"
 [image4]: ./examples/placeholder_small.png "Recovery Image"